What are Himalayan Foods?

 Tea is an aromatic beverage commonly prepared by pouring hot or boiling water over cured leaves.
 Being originated in the Himalayan region back in the 1800s, tea is still the most important and frequently available beverage in the Himalayas.
 Morning tea is a light meal typically eaten between 6:30 am and 8 am.

-Locals in the Himalayas sit day-long sipping tea to keep them warm in the high altitude.
+Locals in the Himalayas sit for day-long sipping tea to keep them warm in the high altitude.
 In the Himalayas of Nepal, they boast their Nepali tea and in Tibet, the national beverage is tea whisked with yak butter.

 Wherever you are, tea is the most to keep yourself activated, fresh and warm all day.